adhsafal/django/README.md

 1. Go to [http://localhost:8000/swagger](http://localhost:8000/swagger) to see Swagger documentation for API endpoints.
 2. Run the APIs by clicking the "Try it now" button on the Swagger page.

-2. Go to [http://localhost:8000/admin](http://localhost:8000/admin) and login to the dashboard using username `admin` and the password you chose in step 1 above.

 ### Run tests and check code coverage